 Yes, your ultimate goal is to get leads and sales - that’s what pays the advertising bills.
 But, by driving interested consumers to a ‘free’ page, on which you’re not asking for anything in return, you build brand awareness and nurture lost leads.
 When they are ready to convert, this priming often results in a higher cost sale - and a more loyal customer.

-8. Remarketing Tactics: Consider Google remarketing member duration
+8. Remarketing Strategy: Consider Google remarketing member duration

 Determine the duration of your remarketing campaigns.
 How long you’ll follow each visitor will vary based on your sector and for each campaign you’re running.

 Google gives you a default of 3 months.
 That’s great if you have a long sales funnel such as a B2B and your objective is to increase brand awareness, for example.
 But, if you’re in a short sales funnel, like retail, and you want an immediate sale, consider changing your follow to 30 days.